MicrosoftDocs/intellicode/docs/custom-models.md

       - All IntelliCode models you have access to will be listed in the Output window.
 5. Go to **View** > **Other Windows** > **Delete IntelliCode models**.
 Paste the model ID into the box and hit **Delete**.

+When you delete your models, your request will remove the model from your account, and the data will be purged from IntelliCode’s systems within 72 hours.

 ## User-associated team models

 > [!NOTE]